blaze/blaze/ndtable/ndtable_explain.rst

 NDTable:
     A Tabular object with lazy evaluation of data, but immediate evaluation of index space transformations.
 Once data has been evaluated, then it is cached on the NDTable object.
+Operations on NDTables will generally return NDTable.

-The NDTable is intended for library and infrastructure code, and its interface is designed with consistency and programmatic handling of errors as the primary focus, and command-line usability as secondary.
+    NDTable is intended for library and infrastructure code, and its interface is designed with consistency and programmatic handling of errors as the primary focus, and command-line usability as secondary.

 Table:
     A node in an expression graph on Tabular objects; basically an even more lazily evaluated NDTable.
 Even index transformations are not computed immediately, but rather on-demand.
+Operations on Tables may return Tables or NDTables, depending on the circumstance.
 The Table is meant to be used at a REPL and in simple scripts, and its interface and methods are designed for usability by end-users.

+ArrayLike:
+    Base interface for traditional multi-dimensional arrays.
+Includes methods and operators which are useful over dense cubes or matrices of data.

+NDArray:
+    Same concept as NDTable, but for the ArrayLike interface.

+Array:
+    Same concept as Table, but for ArrayLike.

 ================
 Objects In Depth